asyncapi/website/content/blog/automated-releases.md

 ## Automated merging workflow

-Your first question here should be:
+You may be asking yourself:

 > _Why automated approving and merging is handled in a separate workflow and not as part of release workflow_

-The reason is that time between pull request creation and its readiness to be merged is hard to define.
+One reason is that the time between pull request creation and its readiness to be merged is hard to define.
 Pull requests always include some automated checks, like testing, linting, and others.
 These are long-running checks.
 You should not make such an asynchronous step a part of your synchronous release workflow.

 Another reason is that you can also extend such an automated merging flow to handle not only pull requests coming from the release-handling bot but also other bots, that, for example, update your dependencies for security reasons.

-You should divide automation into separate jobs that enable you to define job dependencies.
-There is no point to run **automerge** job until the **autoapprove** job ends, and GitHub actions allow you to set this with `needs: [autoapprove]`
+You should divide automation into separate jobs that enable you to define their dependencies.
+There is no point to run the **automerge** job until the **autoapprove** one ends.
+GitHub Actions allows you to express this with `needs: [autoapprove]`

 Below you can find the entire workflow file: